How to Qualify a Sales Lead: Complete Framework

 Questions That Map the Buying Process

 "What would need to be true for you to move forward by [date]?"
-This question simultaneously qualifies timeline and identifies potential blockers.
+This simultaneously qualifies timeline and identifies blockers.
 The answer tells you exactly what stands between you and a signed contract.

 Questions That Test Commitment